Experimental simulation of postselected closed timelike curves for decoding scrambled quantum information: Recovering scrambled information via postselected closed timelike curves

+In this subsection, we introduce our decoding protocol, as shown in Fig.~\ref{fig:scheme}.
 We begin with Alice (A), who prepares an arbitrary pure quantum state $|\psi\rangle$ with Hilbert space dimension $d_{\textrm{A}}$ at time $T_1$.
 As time progresses from $T_1$ to $T_2$, system A interacts with a chronology-respecting many-body system H, and the global evolution of this interaction is described by an encoding unitary operator $U_\textrm{encode}=U_{\textrm{AH}\rightarrow\textrm{HE}}$.
 Here, $U$ can also be called a \textit{scrambler}, and the subscript labels the input subsystems (A and H) and output subsystems (H and E) of the operator.
 Note that the state of system H at $T_1$ will be discussed later.
 The quantum information $|\psi\rangle$ has become scrambled within the many-body entanglement of the joint system HE at $T_2$.
 Here, the output system E represents a part of the encoded information with its Hilbert space dimension also equal to $d_{\textrm{A}}$.

 Next, the temporal direction of system E is reversed at time $T_2$, allowing it to travel back to $T_0$ (a time point before $T_1$) and then resume traveling forward in time.
 This is achieved by utilizing a PCTC, where we introduce a chronology-violating system E', depicted as the red curve in Fig.~\ref{fig:scheme}.
 If the initial state of E and E' at $T_0$ is a maximally entangled state, E' can be interpreted as a mirror of E that travels backward in time~\cite{Lloyd2011,Lloyd2011-2}.
 Furthermore, it is necessary to perform a projective (or selective) measurement on the joint system EE' at $T_2$, and the measurement outcome must remain consistent with itself (the same state) at $T_0$ to obey the Novikov self-consistency principle~\cite{Novikov1990}.
-Throughout this work, and without loss of generality, we consider the state of E and E' at $T_0$ to be prepared as an EPR pair~\cite{Neilsen2011}, namely
+Throughout this work, and without loss of generality, we consider the state of E and E' at $T_0$ to be prepared as an EPR pair~\cite{Neilsen2011}, namely,

 Therefore, an EPR projective measurement must be performed at $T_2$, ensuring that the state of system E effectively travels backward to $T_0$.
 We denote the success probability of time travel through the PCTC (preparing and measuring $|\textrm{EPR}\rangle_{\textrm{EE'}}$ at $T_0$ and $T_2$, respectively) as $\mathcal{P}(\psi)$ for different state $|\psi\rangle$.